同じ

 It’s the same as yesterday.

-When placed before a true noun, the 連体形 is 同じ, behaving as a normal adjective minus its appearance.
+When placed before a true noun, the 連体形 is 同じ, behaving as a normal adjective minus its highly irregular appearance and classification.

 18. は、1年間くらいふくていました。